 In 2010 the board of trustees changed the name from Magdalen College to more clearly honor its patroness, Saint Mary Magdalen, more strongly affirm its Catholic identity, and indicate a new direction.
 In 2011, the trustees selected the College’s fourth and current president, Dr. George Harne, who has both a background in the Great Books—having received a Master’s degree from St. John’s College—and a doctorate in musicology from Princeton University.

 “We believe our graduates will be a creative force that will renew the Church and transform the culture,” says Dr. Harne.

 The College’s curriculum integrates Socratic study of the Great Books with the classical seven liberal arts.
 The study of theology and an eight-semester series of seminars in philosophy and humanities are at the center of the integrated curriculum.
 In their junior and senior years, students complement these studies with concentrations in theology, philosophy, literature, or politics.
 Students also can choose to study in Rome and Norcia during the summer.

-The College offers an Apostolic Catechetical Diploma following the completion of eight semesters of theology and catechesis that covers the entire Catechism of the Catholic Church
+The College offers an Apostolic Catechetical Diploma following the completion of eight semesters of theology and catechesis that cover the entire Catechism of the Catholic Church

 , as well as pivotal Church documents and key texts by the Church Fathers and Doctors of the Church.
 Through this program, students are prepared to be effective communicators of the Faith in their homes, parishes, and communities.